2-Propenamide (Acrylamide)

 - Health Canada will coordinate its risk management and risk communication efforts with key international food regulatory partners.

-- Acrylamide will also be added to the Environmental Emergency Regulations of CEPA due to its high-volume use, to make sure emergency preparedness and response requirements are in place.
+- Acrylamide will also be added to the Environmental Emergency Regulations of the Canadian Environmental Protection Act, 1999 due to its high-volume use, to make sure emergency preparedness and response requirements are in place.

-- The final screening assessment and the proposed risk management approach were published on August 22, 2009.
-The proposed risk management approach will be followed by a 60-day comment period, ending October 21, 2009.
+- The risk management approach was published on August 22, 2009.
+It was followed by a 60-day comment period that ended October 21, 2009.

 - More information on acrylamide in food is available on Health Canada’s website: Acrylamide and Food – Questions and Answers.

 - Cigarette smoke is also a significant source of acrylamide.
-Canadians are reminded that they should not smoke.
+People in Canada are reminded that they should not smoke.
 For more information about smoking and how to quit, please visit Go Smoke Free or speak with your doctor.

 - Date modified: